corcor27/Introduction_to_R/_episodes/14-variables-Rstudio.md

 ### Summary

 Most of the time data types will not be of great concern to you.
-However, it is worth remembering that when you ask R to read and organise data it is making assumptions on the data types.
+However, it is worth remembering that when you ask R to read and organise data, unless you are explicity, you are asking it to make assumptions on the data types.
 Sometimes those assumptions can be wrong and could lead to unexpected outcomes.
 We will consider this in more detail later in the course.